Arthur Alexandrovich Rean: Background

 In 1979 he graduated from the Bashkir State University and was admitted as a research intern at the Faculty of Psychology of the Leningrad State University.
 After a one-year internship in 1980, he entered full-time postgraduate studies at the Faculty of Psychology of the same university and got a Candidate of Sciences in 1983.
 Then, he worked at the Bashkir State University as an assistant in the Department of Psychology, then assistant professor of psychology, after which he worked as a senior researcher and then as head of the Laboratory of Pedagogical Psychology at the All-Union Research Institute for Technical and Vocational Education in Leningrad.
 In 1992 he received a Doctor of Psychology at the Faculty of Psychology of Leningrad State University.
 Thereafter, he worked as a professor in the Department of General Psychology at Saint Petersburg State University; he was a Deputy Dean of the Faculty of Psychology for Scientific Work.

 In 1996 he was elected as a corresponding member of the Russian Academy of Education, since 2016 he is academician of the Russian Academy of Education.
 In 1998, at the Faculty of Psychology of Saint Petersburg State University, he created the Department of Psychology and Pedagogy of Personal and Professional Development (today Department of Psychology of Education and Pedagogics) and was elected its first head.

 From 2000 to 2004 he was a professor in the Department of Acmeology and Psychology of Professional Activity of the Russian Presidential Academy of Public Administration (Moscow).
 Since 2004 — he is a professor of the Department of Psychology of the Moscow University of the Ministry of Internal Affairs of Russia, at the same time (since 2006) — Executive Director and Scientific Head of the Russian Federal Social Project "Healthy family".
 Since 2016 till 2020, he is Head of the Laboratory for Prevention of Antisocial Behaviour in the Institute of Education of the National Research University Higher School of Economics.
 In 2016 he was elected as an academician of the Russian Academy of Education.
-Since 2020, he is Head of The Center for sociolization, family and prevention of antisocial behavior research of the Institute of Pedagogy and Psychology of the Moscow State Pedagogical University.
+Since 2020, he is Head of The Center for socialization, family and prevention of antisocial behavior research of the Institute of Pedagogy and Psychology of the Moscow State Pedagogical University.
 Since 2021, he is the Chairman of Department of Psychology of Education and Prevention of Deviant Behavior of the Institute of Pedagogy and Psychology of the Moscow State Pedagogical University.

 He is also an Honour Science Worker of the Russian Federation.